Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 **Parameters:**

-- `id` (number): The multisig ID.
+- `id` (number): The ID of the multisig account.
-- `address` (string | AccountId): The member's address.
+- `address` (string | AccountId): The address of the member.

 **Returns:**

-A Promise that resolves to a BN representing the member's balance.
+A Promise that resolves to a `BN` (Big Number) representing the balance of the multisig member.

 ### [setMultisigParameters](https://saturn-typedocs.invarch.network/classes/Saturn.html#setMultisigParameters)

-Set the parameters for a multisig.
+Sets the parameters for a multisig account.

 ```typescript
 setMultisigParameters({